wpilibsuite/frc-docs/source/docs/software/pathplanning/robot-characterization/introduction.rst

 Launching the System Identification Tool
 ----------------------------------------

-The system identification tool can be opened from the ``Start Tool`` option in VS Code or by using the desktop shortcut on Windows.
+The system identification tool can be opened from the ``Start Tool`` option in VS Code or by using the shortcut inside the WPILib Tools desktop folder (Windows).